Large-SALE-pop-up-on-a-website

 Examples of early pop-ups that work

-If you’re confident about what a large proportion of your visitors are looking for, a timed early pop-up might work for you.
-Examples might include pop-ups with direct links to:
+If you’re confident about what a large proportion of your visitors are looking for, you could use a timed early pop-up that links directly to it.

 • Seasonal sales pages